Bylaws of the Headache Cooperative of New England, Inc.

 The objective of HCNE will be to promote the “state of the art” in the diagnosis and treatment of headache in the New England area and elsewhere.
 This will take place through educational seminars, scientific presentations, meetings and other special projects (including books and other electronic and print publications).
 The specific objectives of the organization shall be to set up: educational programs for members of health professions, provide educational programs for the lay public, take part in scientific trials and research, serve as an educational resource for headache and face pain information, and provide consultation regarding headache and face pain information to corporate, government, and other organizations.
 Speakers will be available to industry, members of the health professions, and lay groups on request.

 HCNE will not compete or model itself after any other Regional, National, or International organizations.
-Its mission will be to provide educational opportunities and collegial experiences for clinicians in the New England area.
+Its mission will be to provide educational opportunities and collegial experiences for clinicians in the Northeast.

 A. The Board of Directors shall determine and set forth in these bylaws and/or in separate documents the membership admission procedures, qualifications, dues, terms and other conditions and privileges of each class of member.
 In no instance shall gender, race, color, creed, sexual orientation or national background be a source of discrimination in decisions for membership, appointments, or office in HCNE.
 Unless otherwise stated in other documents, there shall be the following classes of members: